 With the sun, sand, and sidewalks Florida has to offer, riding bikes to get around is a popular method of travel.
 Before you head out to peddle to your next destination, it’s important to know and understand where you can ride your bike and the rules of the road while you’re pedaling around town.

 Did you know that Florida considers bicycles vehicles?
-That means that bicyclists have to follow all of the same traffic laws and regulations of a regular vehicle.
-Because of that, you’re probably already very familiar with Florida bicycle laws.
+That means that bicyclists have to follow all of the same traffic laws and regulations a regular vehicles.
+Because of that, you’re probably already very familiar with Florida’s bicycle law.